 The Griffeys – (Bill Chan / The Associated Press)

-Ken Burns is probably best known for the Ken Burns film effect, a technique to add action to still photographs by slowly zooming and panning.
+4. Ken Burns Ken Burns is probably best known for the Ken Burns film effect, a technique to add action to still photographs by slowly zooming and panning.
 Steve Jobs actually asked Burns for permission to use the term “Ken Burns Effect” in his Apple iMovie software.
 Oh, he is also known as one of the top documentary film makers of all time with two Oscar nominations, two Grammy Awards and 15 Emmy Awards for his work.
 His 1994 “Baseball”, a nine-part series on America’s pastime is probably his best known.
 That is why he edges out the Griffeys as the top Ken associated with Baseball.

 It would be nice if I could make this zoom in.
 Library of Congress Life, CC0, via Wikimedia Commons

-We lost Kenny Rogers in 2020 and he was certainly one of the most influential Kens of all time, selling over 120 million albums and spending over 200 weeks at the top of the US country and pop album charts.
+3. Kenny Rogers We lost Kenny Rogers in 2020 and he was certainly one of the most influential Kens of all time, selling over 120 million albums and spending over 200 weeks at the top of the US country and pop album charts.
 In my rules, the Kens can be either living or dead and as we have seen, some Kens have died more than once.
 Rogers is best known for his song “The Gambler.”
 I am not a huge country music fan, but I was a huge fan of Kenny Rogers Roasters, his rotisserie chicken chain that was once headquartered right here in Fort Lauderdale.
 Unfortunately for Roasters, he sold more albums than chickens.
 The chain, which once had over 400 locations, declared bankruptcy in 1998, but was sold and still operates in Asia.
 So even if Kenny Rogers hasn’t come back from the dead, Kenny Rogers Roasters has.
+2. Ken Jennings

 Now we get to number 2 who is actually number 1 if we limited the eligibility to actual people.
 I may be biased as a huge Jeopardy fan, but to me, 74 straight wins on Jeopardy is more impressive than 630 Home Runs, breaking Ali’s jaw, or selling 125 million records and even more chicken.
 Ken Jennings amassed $2.5 million in winnings during his streak and an additional $2 million in subsequent tournaments.
 He won the Greatest of All Time Tournament in 2020 and along with Mayim Bialik has taken over hosting duties following the passing of Alex Trebek.
 After a shaky start, Jennings has settled into his new role and won over fans with his knowledge and humor.
 Fans seem to prefer Ken so much that there is even a twitter account @iskenhosting.
 I will still watch Mayim – she’s good but she’s just not a Ken.

-I never knew he had a last name much less a middle.
+1. Kenneth Sean Carson I never knew he had a last name much less a middle.
 He is a character created in 1961 by Elliott Handler who along with his wife Ruth were the founders of the Mattel Toy Company.
 He is better known as the boyfriend of Barbie who was introduced two years earlier.
 Barbie and Ken were coincidentally the names of Ruth and Elliott’s kids.
 The dolls were named after the kids and not the other way around.

 Photo: Mattel, Inc.